enzomtpYT/Pawdroid/README.md

 ---

-Equidroid is a custom Discord client for Android.
-The way it works is that it loads the discord.com website and injects Equicord.
+Pawdroid is a custom Discord client for Android.
+The way it works is that it loads the discord.com website and injects PawsomeVencord.

 Discord's mobile site is not very usable since it has many issues.
 As such, this is mostly just a proof of concept and is not actively worked on.